matsushita-y/store-js/README.md

 ```

 Pretty normal.
 But it automatically JSON-serializes and JSON-deserializes your values.
 So, if you put a boolean in, a boolean comes out.
-store.js saves the values with the group name, so the value "color" becomes "store.settings.color" in localStorage.
+store.js saves the values with the store name, so the key "color" becomes "store.settings.color" in localStorage.

 Now you can interact with that store, e.g. put all values into a convenient-to-use object: